 Clearly, there are also advantages to investing in medical firms with diversified portfolios compared to pure plays.
 But to only consider the most visible handful of opportunities is to potentially miss out on others and ignores potential competitive threats from firms for which limited insights are more opaque.
 To be certain, there is money to be made from the most visible players, but there is a plethora of opportunity related to some of the lesser known plays.

-Large medical device firms not really advanced wound care (at this time)
+Large medical device firms who are not really advanced wound care (at this time)

 Other large firms such as Stryker (SYK) are involved at the periphery of wound care, often through acquisitions that included wound care prevention and diagnostics / imaging or treatment assets related to patient safety.
 Though to call them an advanced wound care company at this time (Q4 2018) would be a bit of a stretch.
-Likewise, many diversified device distributors like Medtronic (MDT), Boston Scientific (BSX), Johnson & Johnson (JNJ) who spun off its advanced wound care assets (Systagenix) and sold them to Acelity in 2013, and others producing sutures, staples, hemostatics, and other surgical closure and wound care related devices should not really be considered advanced wound care firms.
+Likewise, many diversified device distributors like Medtronic (MDT), Boston Scientific (BSX), and others producing sutures, staples, hemostatics, and other surgical closure and wound care related devices should not really be considered advanced wound care firms (as of the time of publication–though that may change in the future).
 This is not only because they make up an inconsequential amount of their revenues, but also because of the important definition of “what is advanced wound care?” we came up with above (if you don’t remember it, scroll up and review before proceeding).

 As part of a well-planned and executed strategy, many of the large medical device firms not already in advanced wound care could successfully enter–and possibly disrupt–this space.